fsalvemi/DEVWKS-1709-Code/native-terraform-simple-example/README.md

 ## Conclusion

-This folder contains a **fully working implementation** that demonstrates real-world complexity.
-While it successfully deploys all 35 resources, it required significant debugging and deep schema knowledge.
-The NAC module approach achieves the same result with 3x less code, automatic dependency management, and worked on the first try.
+This folder contains a **fully working implementation** using Catalyst Center Terraform provider v0.4.5 that demonstrates real-world complexity.
+While it successfully deploys all 35 resources, it required significant debugging, deep schema knowledge, and a complete rewrite when upgrading from provider v0.3.3.
+The NAC module approach achieves the same result with 3x less code, human-readable names, and automatic dependency management.

 ## 📚 Learning Path